 Dinner, drinks and overnight at the hotel

-Visit the statue of Mother Kim Jong Suk (Mother of General Kim Jong Il) and her revolutionary Museum.
+Visit the statue of Mother Kim Jong Suk and her revolutionary museum.

-Visit the native home of Mother Kim Jong Suk
+Visit the native home of Kim Jong Suk

-Drive to Chongjin City (2 hours) – Chongjin in DPRK’s third-largest city and is most famous for its steelworks industry.
+Drive to Chongjin City (2 hours) – Chongjin is North Korea’s third-largest city with a heavy focus on the steelworks and fishing industry.

-Visit the newly renovated city square to see the statues of Kim Il Sung and Kim Jong Il
+Visit the newly renovated Chongjin Square to see the statues of Kim Il Sung and Kim Jong Il

-We’ll walk around the square to visit the newly built E-Library – here the locals have a chance to use their local intranet for research, practice their typing skills and to play locally made computer games
+Explore the square to visit the newly built Electronic Library – here the locals have a chance to use their local intranet for research, practice their typing skills and to play locally made computer games

 Visit the Revolutionary Museum of Chongjin

-Visit the local Kim Chaek Steel Complex Kindergarten for a Children’s Performance – we can also bring some goodies for the kids here!
+Visit the Kim Chaek Steel Complex Kindergarten for a children’s performance – before visiting we can stop by a local store to pick up some stationary or candy for the students

-Chongjin Art Gallery – The best place to pick up unique Korean artwork
+Chongjin Art Gallery – One of the best art galleries in the country to offer unique propaganda artwork

 Visit the Soviet Martyrs Cemetery – this cemetery was built to commemorate the Russians who landed in Chongjin to battle the Japanese Aggressors during WW2.
-The Cemetery has a fantastic view of Chongjin’s east port.
+The cemetery has an incredible view of Chongjin’s east port.

 Dinner and drinks at Namgang Restaurant – during dinner we’ll have the option to dance and sing with the Korean waitresses.

-We will have the option to visit the new Namgang hot spot for a hot bath and swimming.
-(60 RMB Extra)
+You can have the option to visit the new Namgang hot spot for a hot bath and swimming.
+(60 RMB extra)

 Overnight and drinks at Chongjin Hotel